softindex/datakernel/README.md

     }
 }
 ```
-`AsyncHttpServer` is a built-in implementation of an HTTP server which asynchronously runs in a Node.js-inspired Event Loop.
+`AsyncHttpServer` is a built-in implementation of an HTTP server that runs asynchronously in a Node.js-inspired Event Loop.

 - *`AsyncHttpServer` is up to 20% faster than [multithreaded Vert.x server](https://github.com/networknt/microservices-framework-benchmark/tree/master/vertx), with 1/2 of CPU usage, on a single core!*

-### Full-featured embedded web application server, with Dependency Injection:
+### Full-featured embedded web application server with Dependency Injection:
 ```java
 public final class HttpHelloWorldExample extends HttpServerLauncher {
     @Provides